06 Sep The Occupation is Illegal. Now What?

 Conclusion 19; emphasis added

 In the OPT case, the court mainly emphasized the second set of consequences, which are broadly negative obligations, and gave specific details, such as abstaining from treaty relations with Israel where it purports to act on behalf of the OPT, and avoiding entering into economic or trade dealings concerning the OPT, among others.
 Some states and international organizations already had policies to differentiate between the OPT and Israel.
 The EU’s European Neighborhood Instrument’s (ENI) Cross-Border Co-operation ‘Mediterranean Sea Basin Programme’ financing agreement, for example, explicitly states that it “shall not apply to the geographic areas that came under the administration of the State of Israel after 5 June 1967”; however, not all agreements make this distinction.
-The Advisory Opinion can be used to bolster such clauses in agreements.
+The Advisory Opinion can be used to bolster such clauses in international agreements.

 Fewer details were given regarding the first consequence – how should states cooperate to bring the breach to an end?

 The ICJ stated that, “the precise modalities to bring to an end Israel’s unlawful presence in the Occupied Palestinian Territory is a matter to be dealt with by the General Assembly… as well as the Security Council.
 Therefore, it is for the General Assembly and the Security Council to consider what further action is required to put an end to the illegal presence of Israel… ” (para.
 281).
-While the role of the General Assembly will be discussed in the next section, the Security Council is not likely to pass any resolutions putting real pressure on Israel, nor deciding that there should be a mandatory arms embargo, for example.
+While the role of the General Assembly will be discussed in the next section, the Security Council is not likely to pass any resolutions putting real pressure on Israel, such as deciding that there should be a mandatory arms embargo, for example.
 Indeed, even the Gaza ceasefire resolution that was passed in March 2024 – after several prior vetoed resolutions – was claimed to be non-binding by the US.
 Indeed, the Security Council can be considered an obstructor to the ending of the violation.

 The ILC provides some clarification on the duty of states more broadly.
 In the ILC’s commentary on Article 41 (1) of the Draft articles on Responsibility of States for Internationally Wrongful Acts (ARSIWA), it clarified that “States are under a positive duty to cooperate in order to bring to an end serious breaches.” (emphasis added).
 Due to “the diversity of circumstances which could possibly be involved” there are no details given on the form that the cooperation should take, nor the measures, but the commentary gives the example of “the framework of a competent international organization, in particular the United Nations.”
 That said, “non-institutionalized cooperation” is also a possibility.
 The ILC also emphasized that “the obligation to cooperate applies to States whether or not they are individually affected by the serious breach.”